vetriselvi/instaTube/README.md

 # instaTube
-InstaTube - A minimalist Youtube application which loads instantly - Originally developed by @feross
+InstaTube - A minimalist Youtube application which loads instantly - Original concept developed by @feross